-Local governments receive State support for libraries through three different programs: the State Aid program, the Regional Multi-type Library Cooperative Grant program, and the Public Library Construction Grant program.
+Local governments receive state support for libraries through three different programs: the State Aid Program, the Regional Multi-type Library Cooperative Grant program, and the Public Library Construction Grant Program.
 Continuation of these funding sources will ensure that the State will play an appropriate role in enhancing public library service by matching local library expenditures, enhancing consortia services to area libraries, and providing needed dollars for the construction of new public libraries

-The Legislature funded State Aid to Public Libraries at \$19.4 million, a \$ 2.1 million increase from the 2020 Legislative Session.
-Funding for Library Construction Grants and Library Cooperatives totaled \$2 million.
-Palm Beach County strongly SUPPORTS the restoration of the State Aid to Public Libraries program to at least the 2017 level of \$23 million.
+The Legislature funded State Aid to Public Libraries at \$17.5 million.
+Funding for Library Construction Grants was increased to \$9.8 million and Library Cooperatives totaled \$2 million.
+Palm Beach County strongly SUPPORTS the State aid to Public Libraries program be sustained at \$17.5 million in recurring funds, in conjunction with \$6 million in non-recurring funding (F.S.
+257.17).

-Approximately 51% of Floridians have a library card, vising our libraries 75.1 million times in person and 97.3 virtual visits to library websites.
+Approximately 51 percent of Floridians have a library card, visiting our libraries 75.1 million times in person and virtually visiting library websites 97.3 times.
 A strong fiscal foundation for our public libraries is critical to the state's economic and educational success.

-Florida's State Aid grant program has been the cornerstone of public library support in our state since 1963 and is a national model.
+Florida's State Aid Grant Program has been the cornerstone of public library support in our state since 1963 and is a national model.
 State Aid grant funding assists Floridians with:

-- Economic development resources to small businesses and job seekers. - Access to government services, especially e-government public libraries are the "go to" place when Floridians need to access the Internet and the vast array of services and products online. - Education and reading libraries are the safety net that insures school success for students of all ages.
+- Economic development resources to small businesses and job seekers. - Access to government services, especially e-government public libraries are the "go to" place when Floridians need to access the Internet and the vast array of services and products online. - Education and reading libraries are the safety net that ensures school success for students of all ages.

-For every \$1.00 invested in public libraries, the return on investment is \$10.18, Gross Regional Product increases by \$13.23, and income (wages) increases by \$28.42.
+For every \$1.00 invested in public libraries, the return on investment is \$10.18, Gross Regional Product increases by \$13.23, and income increases by \$28.42.
 For every \$2,574 spent on public libraries from public funding sources in Florida, one job (in the economy, not just in libraries) is created.